nots1dd/inLimbo/README.md

 >
 > Building the web-assembly:
 >
-> It is not perfect and maybe not work
+> Currently I am not sure how to include and compile taglib
+> into wasm so currently the web build may compile but it will
+> not work as I have dummy methods set up for EMSCRIPTEN build
+> (else it wont even compile to wasm)
 >

 ```bash